yannickjemmely/Mida/README.md

 <br><br>

 ## Introduction
-Mida is an open-source and cross-platform trading engine developed by Reiryoku Technologies and its contributors.
+Mida is an open-source and cross-platform trading framework developed by Reiryoku Technologies and its contributors.
-The engine is designed from the ground up to provide a solid, versatile and platform-neutral environment for creating algorithmic trading systems, indicators, market analysis tools or just trading applications depending on use cases.
+The framework is designed from the ground up to provide a solid, versatile and platform-neutral environment for creating algorithmic trading systems, indicators, market analysis tools or just trading applications depending on use cases.